Stieg Larsson: Name change

-Death
+Death and will

-Larsson died of a heart attack after climbing the stairs to work on 9 November 2004.
-He was 50.
+Larsson died of a heart attack after climbing the stairs to work on 9 November 2004; he was 50.
 He is interred at the Högalid Church cemetery in the district of Södermalm in Stockholm.

 In May 2008, it was announced that a 1977 will, found soon after Larsson's death, declared his wish to leave his assets to the Umeå branch of the Communist Workers League (now the Socialist Party).
-As the will was unwitnessed, it was not valid under Swedish law, with the result that all of Larsson's estate, including future royalties from book sales, went to his father and brother.
+As the will was unwitnessed, it was not valid under Swedish law, with the result that all of Larsson's estate, including future royalties from book sales, went to his father and brother, Joakim (1957-2024).
 His long-term partner Eva Gabrielsson, who found the will, had no legal right to the inheritance, sparking controversy between his father and brother and her.
-Reportedly, the couple never married because, under Swedish law, couples entering into marriage were required to make their addresses (at the time) publicly available, so marrying would have created a security risk.
+Reportedly, the couple never married because under Swedish law those entering marriage were required to make their addresses publicly available, which may have been a "security risk" as Larsson feared retaliation from violent extremists.

 An article in Vanity Fair discusses Gabrielsson's dispute with Larsson's relatives, which has also been well-covered in the Swedish press.
 She claims the author had little contact with his father and brother, and requests the rights to control his work so it may be presented in the way he would have wanted.
 Larsson's story was featured on the 10 October 2010 segment of CBS News Sunday Morning.